 - You may inspect and obtain a copy of records that are used to make decisions about your care or payment for your care.
 We may charge you a reasonable cost-based fee for providing the records.
 We may deny your request under limited circumstances, e.g., if we determine that disclosure may result in harm to you or others.

 - You may request that your protected health information be amended.
-We may deny your request for certain reasons, e.g., if we did not create the record of if we determine that the record is accurate and complete.
+We may deny your request for certain reasons, e.g. if we did not create the record or if we determine that the record is accurate and complete.

 - You may receive an accounting of certain disclosures we have made of your protected health information.
 You may receive the first accounting within a 12-month period free of charge.
 We may charge a reasonable cost-based fee for all subsequent requests during that 12-month period.